goodlabs-studio/advanced-kstreams-demos/Demo_3/README.md

 ## Steps

+### Ensure instructions are readable

+If these instructions appear in Markdown, switch to Preview mode in your editor.
+In Visual Studio Code, you can do this by right-clicking on the README's tab and selecting Open Preview.

 ### Review your join behaviour

 It's critical for this demo that you have a good working knowledge of the behaviour of the various Kafka Streams joins.